Last Updated on 3 weeks by omar

 On-Page SEO

-On-Page SEO refers to all the elements on a website that can be optimized to improve search rankings.
+On-Page SEO includes all the elements you can optimize on your website to improve its search rankings.
 This includes the content, HTML code, and media such as images or videos.
 By focusing on on-page factors, businesses can ensure that search engines understand the purpose and relevance of the content on each page.

 Key Elements of On-Page SEO: